So, the question on everyone’s lips is…

 -Broccoli, Cauliflower, Kale, Pumpkin, Leafy Greens, Jerusalem artichokes, Asparagus, Butternut Squash, Mushrooms, Green beans

 -Berries; Blackberries, Raspberries, Blueberries, Red Currents, Coconut, Melon, Avocado, Pomegranate, Pears, Pineapple, Orange, Papaya

 1% Seeds and nuts

 – Sunflower, Pumpkin, Hemp (soaked), Chia (soaked), Flax (soaked), Sesame, Almond (soaked), Walnut, Hazels, Sprouting Seeds

 -Parsley, Basil, Dandelion, Coriander, Sage, Thyme, Mint, Rosemary, Nettle

 PIMP IT UP!
-Just have that moto in your head, whether your just feeding ‘completes’ or your going diy don’t just think it will do.
+Just have that moto in your head.
+Whether you’re feeding ‘completes’ or you’re going DIY, don’t just think it will do.